Wartets/Julia-Set/README.md

 - **Dynamic Julia Set generation** based on user-defined equations.
 - **Interactive controls** to adjust the function, maximum iterations, and resolution.
 - **Zoom and pan functionality** to explore the fractal in detail.
-- **Real-time rendering** with instant updates on parameter changes.
+- **Real-time rendering** with almost "instant" updates on parameter changes.
 - **Equation input** to experiment with different complex functions.
-- **Persistent settings** saved using localStorage, so your preferences remain even after a page reload.

 ## Usage